 To reduce water use across the system during the summer months, Fairmont Hot Springs Utilities has adopted the Regional District of East Kootenay's Water Conservation Plan.

-By following the watering schedule below, you will help achieve a reduction in energy costs to produce water and maintain infrastructure.
-These watering hours are in place for the benefit of your community, and this water conservation plan will be in effect until further notice.
+By following the water schedule below, you will help achieve a reduction in energy costs to produce water and maintain infrastructure.

 - EVEN numbered houses may water on Tuesday, Thursday, and Sunday.